Large deviations for stochastic fluid networks with Weibullian tails: Asymptotics for overflow probabilities

-To conclude that $V_{\geqslant}^*(y) = P_{\mathbf b,y}^*$, we apply Lemma \ref{reduction-to-one-step-functions} to show that their feasible regions are identical.
-We observe that for $\xi(\cdot ) = \big(x_1\mathbbm{1}_{[u_1,T]}(\cdot) + (\boldsymbol{\mu}-\mathcal{Q}\mathbf{r})_1(\cdot),\ \ldots,\ x_d\mathbbm{1}_{[u_d,T]}(\cdot)+(\boldsymbol{\mu}-\mathcal{Q}\mathbf{r})_d(\cdot)\big)$, we obtain $\tilde{I}^{(d)}(\xi)=\sum_{i=1}^{d}c_ix_i^\alpha$, which equals the cost function of $(P_{y})$. \end{proof} Note that large deviations behavior is a consequence of at most one jump in the external input process to each node.
-Consequently, the rate function is the solution of a $2d$-dimensional optimization problem where one has to optimize the size as well as the time of the jumps.
-This provides a significant reduction in complexity compared to the setting of Section \ref{SFN-SP-BCP}.
-Nevertheless, \eqref{Pb} is still rather intricate in general: it is an $L^{\alpha}$-norm minimization problem with $\alpha\in(0,1)$.
-In general, such problems are strongly NP-hard, cf.\ \cite{Ye2011}.
-In addition, checking whether a solution to \eqref{Pb} is feasible requires one to compute values of the Skorokhod map for step functions, which is nontrivial.
-To get more explicit results and gain some physical insights, we therefore consider a two-node tandem network in the next section.
+Then, $P^*_{y,k} = V^*_\geqslant(y)$.
+Note that this means that the large deviations rate is the solution of a $2kd$-dimensional optimization problem: the decision variables are the size $x_i^{(j)}$ and the time $u_i^{(j)}$ of the $k$ jumps ($j\in\{1,\ldots,k\}$) in the $d$ coordinates ($i\in\{1,\ldots,d\}$).
+This provides a significant reduction in complexity compared to the general setting of Section \ref{SFN-SP-BCP}.
+Nevertheless, even the finite dimensional problem \eqref{Pb} is still rather intricate: it is an $L^{\alpha}$-norm minimization problem with $\alpha\in(0,1)$.
+In general, such problems are strongly NP-hard; see \cite{Ye2011}, for example.
+In addition, checking whether a solution to \eqref{Pb} is feasible requires one to compute the Skorokhod map $\phi$ for step functions, which is nontrivial.
+To get more explicit results and gain some physical insights, we consider a two-node tandem network in the next section, where we can reduce the computation of $V_\geqslant^*(y)$ down to solving \eqref{Pb} with $k=1$.